-B. The commission meets daily and livestreams the map-drawing process
+B. The commission meets daily and livestreams the map-drawing process 1.
+The March 22 meeting

 {¶ 7} On Tuesday, March 22, the commission decided on a daily meeting schedule through Saturday, March 27.
 The commission then unanimously approved retaining two mediators employed by the United States Court of Appeals for the Sixth Circuit.
 The commission members discussed instructions for the independent map drawers-who would be arriving the following day-but could not come to an agreement regarding the instructions and decided to continue that discussion at the next meeting.